 What is the difference?

 There isn’t a clear or unanimous answer to this question because people (including psychologists and psychotherapists) often apply their own idiosyncratic definitions to these words.
 All psychotherapy is psychological work.
-All applied psychology (work with patients as opposed to e.g. research or corporate work) is a form of psychotherapy.
+All applied psychology (work with patients/clients as opposed to e.g. research or corporate work) is a form of psychotherapy.
 Hence the understandable and enduring confusion, especially amongst the general public.
 Here are a few facts that will help tease these two terms apart.
-I will also explain the limited but real value in using these terms differentially, and then explain how and why I differentiate the two when explaining my own practice.

 A psychologist is a legally-protected term.
 That is, only registered psychologists can legally claim to be psychologists.
 It is a profession which is regulated by the Australian Health Practitioners Regulation Agency (AHPRA).
 You can confirm that a psychologist is registered via the AHPRA website.
 It takes a minimum of 6 years full-time training to quality as a registered psychologist.

-Psychotherapy is a broad term that can be used to refer to any type of psychological work between patient/s and therapist.
+Psychotherapy is a broad term that can be used to refer to any type of psychological work between patient/client and therapist.
 The term is not protected by the law hence anyone can call themselves a psychotherapist.
 You can confirm that a psychotherapist is qualified by asking about their credentials and then checking with the relevant professional body.
 Many legitimate psychotherapy courses have a website where you can confirm that a psychotherapist is a member.
-There are many schools of psychotherapy e.g. Gestalt, Transactional Analysis.
-Many practitioners have multiple qualifications e.g. may also be psychiatrists, social workers, psychologists.
+There are many schools of psychotherapy e.g. Analytic, Gestalt, Transactional Analysis.
+Many practitioners have multiple qualifications.

 Psychologists often continue to learn additional psychotherapeutic approaches following registration.
 They endeavour to convey this to their patients by using the two terms.

-Some clinicians distinguish the terms psychology and psychotherapy based on the duration and frequency of sessions attended; Short-term work being referred to as psychology; long-term work with more than one session per week as psychotherapy.
-So a patient/client who attends 3 sessions per week over the course of years would typically be described as a person in psychotherapy whether working with a psychologist or any other type of psychotherapist.
+Some clinicians distinguish the terms psychology and psychotherapy based on the duration and frequency of sessions attended; Short-term work being referred to as psychology; long-term work as psychotherapy.
+So a person who attends regularly over the course of many months or years would typically be described as a person in psychotherapy whether working with a psychologist or any other type of psychotherapist.

 In my practice

-The type of longer-term psychological work I practice is called psychodynamic psychotherapy.
 Patients have the option of sitting in a chair opposite me or lying on a couch facing away from me.
 They are invited to say whatever comes to mind.
-The reason for this is that whatever comes to mind is by virtue of its existence seeking attention.
+One reason for this is that whatever comes to mind is by virtue of its existence seeking attention.
 Things which “sit well” with us are mentally filed away or digested and therefore are no longer on our minds.
-Saying and hearing what comes to mind is a useful way to approach the area of concern/difficulty/blockage.
-It is like following a rivulet back to the main river.
-There may be parts of the way where damns need to be cleared, circuitous paths which frustrate, but progress is slowly made back to the source.

-Use of the couch raises anxiety for some patients.
-The reason I use the couch is that, for some people, it makes saying what comes to mind much easier.
-Maintaining eye contact can be quite inhibiting for the patient.
-The couch can also be an advantage to the therapist in that their mind is free to solely concentrate on and think about what is being said.
+Use of the couch raises anxiety for some.
+The reason I use the couch is that it can help people get in touch with, and then say and expand upon, what is on their mind.
+Maintaining eye contact can be quite inhibiting.
+The couch can also be an advantage to the therapist in that their attention is free to solely concentrate on and think about what is being said.
 However it is not for everyone.
-The choice of chair or couch lies with the patient.
-It is not used for initial consultations or short-term work.
+The choice of chair or couch lies with the client/patient.
+The couch is not used for initial consultations or short-term work.

 Short-term or long-term work

-Clearly, the longer the time spent in psychotherapy, the greater the amount of psychological terrain explored.
+Clearly, the longer the time spent in psychotherapy, the greater the amount of psychological terrain explored; the more self-understanding is gained.
 Longer-term work gets more into long-held patterns which have become self-defeating and difficult to identify, understand and then transform.
 Shifting life-long patterns takes time: time to identify the pattern, to understand the pattern, to process the associated feelings which are released when a hitherto unconscious pattern is consciously recognized, and time to allow a new way of being to evolve.

 A useful analogy is the cleaning-out of one’s house.
 Very short-term work can be compared to cleaning out a drawer or cupboard.
 Alternatively a whole room can be cleaned out, redecorated, or completely renovated.
 Further along the spectrum would be the decision to renovate a few key rooms of one’s house.
 On the far side would be the choice of a major renovation of the entire house or even a (slow and simultaneous) deconstruction and reconstruction.
 The more work we do on ourselves, the longer it takes.